Canada Water - The Mulberry Site

 King’s College London has an ambitious strategy to grow and is also committed to provide more and better quality student residential accommodation to meet both current and future demand.

-Canada Water is situated in a convenient location within zone two, ten minutes by tube to central London and only two tube stops from the Guy’s Campus, four tube stops from Waterloo, four stops from Denmark Hill by train and eleven minutes by train from Honor Oak Park Sportsground.
+Canada Water is situated in a convenient location within zone two, ten minutes by tube to central London and only two tube stops from the Guy’s Campus, four tube stops from Waterloo Campus, four stops from Denmark Hill Campus by train and eleven minutes by train from Honor Oak Park Sportsground.

 Long term plans for a mixed-use facility

 In addition to the student accommodation and office space at the Mulberry site, the long term plan for Canada Water is for a mixed-use facility that will provide new, high quality teaching and learning facilities and indoor sports facilities.
 In order to drive academic value, the College would use these facilities flexibly for multiple purposes over the course of the academic calendar.

 The space would also enable the College further to embrace world leading collaborations such as The Francis Crick Institute and the London Life Sciences initiative, which will require additional capacity near central London, and to extend public-private partnerships such as Imanova, the new state-of-the-art imaging centre formed collaboratively by King’s, UCL, Imperial College London and the Medical Research Council.

 King's has an active role in widening participation in higher education in Southwark, firstly through the AimHigher partnership and more recently through its own programme, K+.
 Through a range of workshops, taster lectures and cultural events, the programme raises the aspirations of Year 12 and 13 pupils and provides targeted support for pupils with the ability to succeed at King’s.
 King's has also formed a strategic partnership with the Harris Federation of Academies and works with IntoUniversity to raise awareness of university at primary schools.

 The King's College London Students’ Union and its various societies provide a range of services across Southwark schools and youth groups.